Hello and welcome! I’m Marie … probably kind of obvious from the site address, right?

 I’m a brain-tumour surivor with ADD and multiple chemical sensitivities, with an autistic husband.
 (ADD and autism – how’s that for a communication challenge?)

-We have four children at home - a boy with autism (9) who wants to be a doctor specializing in autism spectrum disorder, a boy with ADHD (7) who wants to be a dancer like Micheal Flatley, a little princess of a girl (4) who we suspect also has autism and a toddler girl (3) who for now seems to be completely normal.
+We have four children at home – a boy with autism (9) who wants to be a doctor, a boy with ADHD (7) who wants to be a dancer like Micheal Flatley, a little princess of a girl (4) who we suspect also has autism and a toddler girl (3) who for now seems to be completely normal.

 If she is, she’ll have an interesting biography to write someday.